 On May 20, 2016, a putative class action lawsuit, Laufer v.
 Johnson Controls, Inc., et al., Docket No. 2016CV003859, was filed in the Circuit Court of Wisconsin, Milwaukee County, naming Johnson Controls, Inc., the individual members of its board of directors, the Company and the Company's merger subsidiary as defendants.
 The complaint alleged that Johnson Controls Inc.'s directors breached their fiduciary duties in connection with the merger between Johnson Controls Inc. and the Company's merger subsidiary by, among other things, failing to take steps to maximize shareholder value, seeking to benefit themselves improperly and failing to disclose material information in the joint proxy statement/prospectus relating to the merger.
 The complaint further alleged that the Company aided and abetted Johnson Controls Inc.'s directors in the breach of their fiduciary duties.
 The complaint sought, among other things, to enjoin the merger.
 On August 8, 2016, the plaintiffs agreed to settle the action and release all claims that were or could have been brought by plaintiffs or any member of the putative class of Johnson Controls Inc.'s shareholders.
 The settlement is conditioned upon, among other things, the execution of an appropriate stipulation of settlement.
-If the parties enter into a stipulation of settlement, a hearing will be scheduled at which the court will consider the fairness of the proposed settlement.
+On November 10, 2016, the parties filed a joint status report notifying the court they had reached such agreement.
+On November 22, 2016, the court ordered that a proposed stipulation of settlement be filed by March 15, 2017 and scheduled a status hearing for April 20, 2017.
+On March 10, 2017, the parties filed a joint letter requesting that the filing and hearing be adjourned and that the parties be allowed an additional 90 days to update the court in light of the Gumm v.
+Molinaroli action proceeding in federal court, discussed below.
+The status hearing has subsequently been rescheduled for November 28, 2017.
 There can be no assurance that the parties will ultimately enter into a stipulation of settlement or that the court will approve the settlement.
 In either event, or certain other circumstances, the settlement could be terminated.